s-doering/smig/README.md

 This config specifies the packages for the migrations to run.
 Using package names is just a recommendation.
 All migrations will be found

-1. containing _not beginning_ the specified Strings
+1. containing _(not beginning)_ the specified Strings

-2. finding _not matching_ the specified (java.util.regex.)Pattern
+2. finding _(not matching)_ the specified Pattern (java.util.regex.Pattern)

+__Beware:__
-Beware: The config _smig.included.migrations_ has to be a collection.
+The config _smig.included.migrations_ has to be a collection.
 Any other kind of object will fail and abort the application with an error.
-Setting NULL or an empty list will result in never finding any migrations.
+Setting _NULL_ or an empty list will result in never finding any migrations.

 #### Logging Migrations ####